greenelab/deep-review/manuscript.md

 of datasets and domains in transfer learning and relatedness of tasks in multi-task learning is difficult to access.
 Most studies address these limitations by empirical evaluation of the model.
 Unfortunately, negative results are typically not reported.
-Rajkomar et al.
-[@x6HXFAS4] showed that a deep CNN trained on natural images can boost radiology image classification performance.
+A deep CNN trained on natural images boosts performance in radiographic images [@x6HXFAS4].
 However, due to differences in imaging domains, the target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
 Exclusively fine-tuning top layers led to much lower validation accuracy (81.4